crackspace770/WeatherApp/README.md

 ## Weather App
 This is a  weather App to display the current weather based on your current location based on latitude and longitude.
-You can also access other 6 location such as: New York, Singapore, Delhi, Mumbai, Sydney and Melbourne
+You can also access other 6 location by pressing 'See other location' such as: New York, Singapore, Delhi, Mumbai, Sydney and Melbourne

 In case on next application startup or in no internet case saved data is showed first fetched.